 Wells Fargo may appeal the ruling, especially in light of the fact that dozens of homeowners are fighting foreclosure on similar grounds that the deadline expired.

-Somerville attorney Rajeh A. Saadeh has successfully challenged foreclosures.
+Bridgewater attorney Rajeh A. Saadeh has successfully challenged foreclosures.
 But fighting foreclosure is fact-specific and not always feasible.
 He also negotiates with lenders to rework loans or buy additional time for clients who are behind on their mortgage, in order to keep their homes and salvage their hard-earned equity.